Pediatric Eye Exam

 • Squinting one or both eyes

-• Placing head close to the book or the desk when reading or writing
+• Placing their head close to the book or the desk when reading or writing

 • Poor eye-hand coordination